 Another common reason for SBA disaster loan denial is your credit history.
-Unfortunately, if you have limited or challenged credit history, then you’re likely going to have your application for an SBA disaster loan.
+Unfortunately, if you have a limited or challenged credit history, then you’re not likely to qualify for an SBA disaster loan.

-The SBA can’t deny you if your bad or average credit is a result of medical debts you carry.

-Therefore, if medical debts are the contributing factor behind your challenged credit, then you also might be able to successfully appeal your denied SBA disaster loan application.
+The SBA can’t deny you, however, if your bad or average credit is a result of medical debts you carry.
+So, if medical debts are the contributing factor behind your challenged credit, then you also might be able to successfully appeal your denied SBA disaster loan application.

 Lack of collateral is a tough-to-appeal reason for denial.

 If you apply for an SBA disaster loan of more than $25,000, then you’ll need to provide some type of collateral to secure it.
 Of course, if your property (a common type of collateral) has been destroyed in a disaster, this will likely feel like an unfair conundrum.

 Unfortunately, there’s not much you can do to work around this collateral requirement for a larger SBA disaster loan.
 This being said, you might be able to access FEMA grants if you’re denied an SBA disaster loan, so if you don’t think you can appeal, you can scroll down to learn more about using federal grants for recovery.

 If you do decide to appeal your SBA disaster loan decline, then you’ll need to submit your request for reconsideration to an SBA Disaster Assistance Processing and Disbursement Center (DAPDC) within six months of receiving your original denial.
 If six months have already passed since your initial application for an SBA disaster loan was denied, you’ll need to submit a whole new application.

 Your appeal request should contain documentation of the information that has led you to attempt to appeal the denial.
 You’ll also need to provide updated and more recent business financial statements with your appeal.